 Most terminals allow you to set an explicit background color for the plot.
-The special linetype bgnd will draw in this color, and bgnd is also recognized as a color.
+The special linetype background (short form bgnd) will draw in this color, and is also recognized as a color name.
 Examples:

 '''

 This will erase a section of the canvas by writing over it in the

 background color

 set term wxt background rgb "gray75"

 set object 1 rectangle from x0,y0 to x1,y1 fillstyle solid fillcolor bgnd

-This will draw an "invisible" line along the x axis
+Draw an "invisible" line at y=0, erasing whatever was underneath

-plot 0 lt bgnd
+plot 0 lt background

 '''